Vaillancourt Fountain: Embarcadero Plaza renovation project and fountain removal

-On November 3, 2025, the Arts Commission voted 8-5 to approve the removal of the Embarcadero Fountain and to affirm the Planning Department’s determination under the California Environmental Quality Act that this action is statutorily exempt from further review under Section 15269 of the CEQA Guidelines.
+On November 3, 2025, the Arts Commission voted 8-5 to approve the removal of the Embarcadero Fountain and to affirm the Planning Department’s determination under the California Environmental Quality Act that "this action is statutorily exempt from further review under Section 15269 of the CEQA Guidelines."
 The artist was given 90 days to remove the fountain before the city dismantles it and puts it in storage for up to three years.

+Disassembly and removal of the fountain began on April 27, 2026.
+The budget for the removal is $4 million and the fountain components will be placed in storage.
+In May 2026, the fountain caught fire during demolition works.

 Critical reaction

 The fountain has been considered controversial since its construction, and criticism of it has continued over the years.
 Hoving, in his dedication speech, said of the fountain had some of the daring of Baroque sculpture and that "A work of art must be born in controversy."
 Herman himself said it was "one of the greatest artistic achievements in North America."